d3/d3-tile/README.md

 <a href="#tile" name="tile">#</a> <b>tile</b>()

-Constructs a layout for determining which 256x256 quadtree tiles to display in a rectangular viewport, based on a scale and translate.
-This layout can be used to create a simple slippy map, or render standard map tiles (e.g., MapBox, CloudMade) as a base layer behind a geographic projection.
+Constructs a layout for determining which 256x256 quadtree tiles to display in a rectangular viewport.

 ```js
 var tile = d3.tile();